About The HWEI Benchmarking Submission - Pride in Health + Wellbeing

 What will we receive in terms of results?

-Participating service providers will receive a traffic light report indicating full, partial or zero points for each question.
+Participating service providers will receive a report indicating full, partial or zero points for each question.

 You will also be benchmarked against other participating organisations (all scores confidential) to enable you to see how you compare to other service providers.
 This will be provided to you as a PowerPoint presentation.
 You will receive a certificate of participation, a “tier” status in terms of overall score alongside an opportunity to be recognised within our Annual Australian Pride in Health + Wellbeing Awards.
 Information received can be fed directly into your inclusion action plans and your results data can be used to track progress year-on-year.